Namrah-99/DSA-in-JS/approaches-and-algorithms/readme.md

 - When you need to reduce the time complexity compared to naive methods (like O(n^2) solutions).
 - **Examples:** Finding pairs in a sorted array that sum to a target (two sum problem), finding triplets in a sorted array that sum to a target (three sum problem).

+## Sliding Window Approach
+**Definition:** The sliding window technique is used to solve problems involving arrays or lists by maintaining a window (subset of elements) that slides over the data structure to analyze or process a subset of elements efficiently.

+##### Characteristics:
+- **Fixed or Variable Window Size:** The window can be of a fixed size or variable size, adjusting dynamically based on conditions.
+- **Efficient Traversal:** Instead of recalculating values for each new subset, it updates the result by adding the new element and removing the old one that is out of the window.
+- **Two Pointers:** Typically involves two pointers (or indices) representing the start and end of the window.

+##### When to Use Sliding Window Approach:
+- When dealing with problems that require analyzing or processing a contiguous subset of elements.
+- When you need to optimize the time complexity from O(n^2) to O(n) by avoiding redundant calculations.
+- **Examples:** Maximum sum subarray of size k, longest substring without repeating characters, minimum size subarray sum.

+##### Example Problems:
+- Maximum Sum Subarray of Size K: Find the maximum sum of any contiguous subarray of size K.
+- Longest Substring Without Repeating Characters: Find the length of the longest substring without repeating characters.
+- Minimum Size Subarray Sum: Find the minimal length of a contiguous subarray with a sum at least S.

 ## Problems solved by the Above mentioned techniques

 ### Dynamic Programming (DP)